What is Sanctions Screening?

 Suspicious Activity Reports (SARs)

-Suspicious Activity Reports (SARs) are crucial in sanctions screening, providing financial institutions with a means to report potential illicit activities.
+Suspicious Activity Reports (SARs) are crucial in sanctions check, providing financial institutions with a means to report potential illicit activities.
 When transactions raise suspicions of violations, institutions file SARs with competent authorities.
 These reports facilitate investigations by law enforcement agencies, enabling them to take necessary actions.

 SARs contribute to the collective fight against money laundering, helping protect the integrity of the financial system.
 Financial institutions avoid enforcement actions and assist regulatory organizations and law enforcement agencies in their mission by detecting and reporting suspicious activities.